albertas/shortify/README.md

 `Click.post_save` signal, this way increasing URL redirection efficiency.

 ## What max URL size has to be allowed?
-Max lenght of URLs submitted by users has to be restriced in order to avoid database flooding attacks.
+Max length of URLs submitted by users has to be restricted in order to avoid database flooding attacks.
 Hence Django URLField, which requires predefined max length can be used instead of TextField for storing URLs.